 The terms below are defined for use in this standard and appear in bold throughout the ASOP.
+The actuary should also refer to ASOP No. 1, Introductory Actuarial Standard of Practice, for definitions and discussions of common terms, which do not appear in bold in this standard.

 - 2.1 Accounting Date-The stated cutoff date for reflecting events and recording amounts in a financial statement or accounting system.
-The accounting date is sometimes known as the "as of date." - 2.2 Counterparty-Another entity involved in a financial transaction including, but not limited to, a ceding entity, an assuming entity, an insured, or a service provider. - 2.3 Coverage-The terms and conditions of a plan or contract, or the requirements of applicable law, that create an obligation to pay benefits, expenses, or claims associated with contingent events.
+The accounting date is sometimes known as the "as of date." - 2.2 Counterparty-Another entity involved in a financial transaction including, but not limited to, a ceding entity, an assuming entity, an insured, or a service provider.

-- 2.4 Explicit Risk Margin-An explicit provision for uncertainty in a reserve. - 2.5 Loss-The cost that is associated with an event that has taken place and that is subject to coverage.
+- 2.3 Coverage-The terms and conditions of a plan or contract, or the requirements of applicable law, that create an obligation to pay benefits, expenses, or claims associated with contingent events. - 2.4 Explicit Risk Margin-An explicit provision for uncertainty in a reserve. - 2.5 Loss-The cost that is associated with an event that has taken place and that is subject to coverage.
 It is also known as "claim amount."
 The term "loss" may include loss adjustment expense as appropriate. - 2.6 Loss Adjustment Expense-The costs of administering, determining coverage for, settling, or defending claims even if it is ultimately determined that the claim is invalid.
-It is also known as "claim adjustment expense." - 2.7 Materiality Standard-The amount that the actuary judges to be material in determining if there is a significant risk of material adverse deviation with respect to the loss and loss adjustment expense reserves. - 2.8 Recoverable-An amount (for example, deductibles, ceded reinsurance, salvage, or subrogation) that may be collected from a counterparty. - 2.9 Reserve-An amount recorded in a financial statement or accounting system to reflect potential obligations. - 2.10 Reserve Evaluation-The process of evaluating the reasonableness of a reserve. - 2.11 Review Date-The date (after the valuation date) through which material information known to the actuary is included in forming the statement of actuarial opinion.
-This date is sometimes known as the "information date." - 2.12 Valuation Date-The date(s) through which transactions are included in the data used in the analysis.
+It is also known as "claim adjustment expense." - 2.7 Recoverable-An amount (for example, deductibles, ceded reinsurance, salvage, or subrogation) that may be collected from a counterparty. - 2.8 Reserve-An amount recorded in a financial statement or accounting system to reflect potential obligations. - 2.9 Reserve Evaluation-The process of evaluating the reasonableness of a reserve. - 2.10 Review Date-The date (on or after the valuation date) through which material information known to the actuary is included in forming the statement of actuarial opinion.
+This date is sometimes known as the "information date." - 2.11 Valuation Date-The date(s) through which transactions are included in the data used in the analysis.